 It may be classroom based, it may be on-the-job.
 It may require reading, it may be hands-on.
 It may be solo, it may be communal.
-But to be effective, education must allow for the diverse skills, experience, challenges, and beliefs that individuals bring to the learning process.
+But to be effective, education must allow for the diverse skills, experience, strengths, challenges, preferences, and beliefs that individuals bring to the learning process.
 From this diversity comes the multiple perspectives and fresh approaches needed for creative problem solving in a complex world.

 Diversity may be the hardest thing for a society to live with, and perhaps the most dangerous thing for a society to be without.

 A new type of thinking is essential if mankind is to survive and move toward higher levels.

 Opportunities to learn must be as rich and varied as the learners themselves.
 Digital technologies have unprecedented potential to make continuous learning available to people of all backgrounds and learning needs.
 Yet that potential is largely unrealized due to:

 Instructional designs based on one-size-fits-all models and without understanding of how learning occurs.

 Weak or non-existent evaluation of whether learning is actually occurring and what to do when it isn't.